 There are Kashmiri people in my industry who have excelled in their fields and are sitting at top positions so even though we Kashmiris might be a limited lot but let me tell you there is no industry where you will not find a Kashmiri and that too at a top position.
 Kashmiri’s have carved a niche in all fields and we are respected for our brains besides the beauty.

 What have been the high points of your career?

-I began as a Sales Engineer in the Semiconductor Distribution Industry and as far as I know there were hardly any ‘lady sales engineer’ in this industry way back in 2000.
+I began as a Sales Engineer in the Semiconductor Distribution Industry and as far as I know there were hardly any ‘lady sales engineers’ in this industry way back in 2000.
 So I was a kind of a trendsetter.

 I got the exposure to work and interact with the top-level management of the electronics manufacturers in India, across all industry segments.
 I got an opportunity to travel extensively within India and in South East Asia.

-Currently I am handling the Channel Business for my Company across India.
-In my current organization, we have almost 50K employees world-wide and amongst the lady employees I was given the mandate to be part of the 30 people Steering Committee of our World Wide Women Network.
+Currently, I am handling the Channel Business for my Company across India.
+In my current organization, we have almost 50K employees worldwide and amongst the lady employees, I was given the mandate to be part of the 30 people Steering Committee of our World Wide Women Network.

 On a lighter note, being in ‘sales’, whenever we close an order it is a high point.

 What was the reaction of your family & friends when you opted for this career?

 I had the full support of my parents when I opted for this career.
 My dad too is a sales & marketing professional so he very well understood my profile.
 Fortunately, my in-laws and my husband too are very supportive, they value the hard work I put into my job.
 My profile requires me to travel a lot so without my family’s support, I might not have been able to do justice to my job.